briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

-    3. _(3)_ Any hydrologic and hydraulic engineering analysis authored by a registered Professional Engineer in the State of Ohio, which has been approved by the Village, as required by [Section 1353.06(a)(4)][] Subdivision Proposals.
+    3. _(3)_ Any hydrologic and hydraulic engineering analysis authored by a registered Professional Engineer in the State of Ohio, which has been approved by the Village, as required by [Section 1353.06(a)(4)][CF Section 1353.06(a)(4)] Subdivision Proposals.
 Any revisions to the aforementioned maps and/or studies are hereby adopted by reference and declared to be a part of these regulations.
 Such maps and/or studies are on file at 21 West Washington Street, Chagrin Falls, Ohio.\
     (Ord.
 2010-45.
 Passed 9-13-10.)

-3. _(c)_ **Compliance.** Unless specifically exempted from filing for a development permit as stated in [Section 1353.04(b)][], no structure or land shall hereafter be located, erected, constructed, reconstructed, repaired, extended, converted, enlarged or altered without full compliance with the terms of this chapter and all other applicable regulations which apply to uses within the jurisdiction of this chapter.
+3. _(c)_ **Compliance.** Unless specifically exempted from filing for a development permit as stated in [Section 1353.04(b)][CF Section 1353.04(b)], no structure or land shall hereafter be located, erected, constructed, reconstructed, repaired, extended, converted, enlarged or altered without full compliance with the terms of this chapter and all other applicable regulations which apply to uses within the jurisdiction of this chapter.

 4. _(d)_ **Abrogation and Greater Restrictions.** This chapter is not intended to repeal, abrogate or impair any existing easements, covenants or deed